hassan-qasemi/contract_foundry_docs/src/guides.md

 1. Tap **“More”** > **“Update Status”**.
 2. Select one of the following: **Valid**, **Suspended**, **Revoked**.
-3. Sign the transaction with your private key.
+3. Sign/verify the credentials with your private key.

 > 📝 Only the issuer DID can perform status updates.

 ---

 ## 💰 6.
-Using the Pledge Contract (Escrow)
+Using the Pledge Contract

 Perfect for freelancers, service providers, and milestone-based payment agreements.